-On the Catalyst 6500 Supervisor 2T-based switches, QoS is enabled by default and policies for interface queuing are defined by attached service policies.
-The QoS policies are now defined using Cisco Common Classification Policy (C3PL) which is similar to Modular QoS CLI to reduce operational complexity.
+On the Catalyst 6500 Supervisor 2T based switches, QoS is enabled by default and policies for interface queuing are defined by attached service policies.
+The QoS policies are now defined using Cisco Common Classification Policy Language (C3PL), which is similar to Modular QoS CLI, in order to reduce operational complexity.

-All interface connections in the distribution and core are set to trust DSCP.
-Even though this design is configured to trust DSCP markings, it is a best practice to ensure proper mapping of class of service (CoS) to DSCP for VoIP.
-This mapping is accomplished by overriding the default mapping of CoS 5 "voice bearer traffic" to DSCP 40, with DSCP 46, which is the EF perhop behavior for voice.
+All interface connections in the distribution and core are set to trust differentiated services code point (DSCP) markings.
+Even though this design is configured to trust DSCP markings, it is a best practice to ensure proper mapping of CoS to DSCP for VoIP.
+This mapping is accomplished by overriding the default mapping of CoS 5 "voice bearer traffic" to DSCP 40, with DSCP 46, which is the EF per-hop behavior for voice.

-Two separate egress QoS policies are configured for the Catalyst 6500 to accommodate the 10-Gigabit Ethernet or 40-Gigabit Ethernet cards which use a 1P7Q4T queuing architecture, and the Gigabit Ethernet cards which use a 1P3Q8T queuing architecture.
+Configure two separate egress QoS policies for the Catalyst 6500 in order to accommodate the 10-Gigabit and 40-Gigabit Ethernet cards, which use a 1P7Q4T queuing architecture, and the Gigabit Ethernet cards, which use a 1P3Q8T queuing architecture.